IMPRESS: Clay Master Lawn Seed

 Simply enter the length and width of the area, to calculate how much you need.

 IMPRESS: Clay Master Lawn Seed is a specially blended grass seed mixture designed for clay and heavy clay soil conditions.
-The tall fescue component has a strong deep rooting system which not only allows it to penetrate your clay soils effectively but ensures a drought tolerant lawn, especially in clay soils that are prone to dryness.
+The tall fescue component has a strong deep rooting system which not only allows it to penetrate your clay soils effectively but ensures a drought-tolerant lawn, especially in clay soils that are prone to dryness.
 The perennial ryegrass in this mix makes way for a fast-growing and hard-wearing lawn to thrive.
-If your clay soils are also suffering from shade, combine this mix with one of our shaded mixes to give your shaded clay soil lawn the complete solution it needs to impress.
-So, what are you waiting for?
-It's time to finally master your clay soils!

 What area does each IMPRESS: Clay Master Lawn Seed bag cover?